How do I get to the Museum by car, bus or plane?

 Can I bring my dog or other pet to the Museum?

 Yes.
-While the Museum is considered a nature reserve and has a philosophy of respecting and appreciating the flora and fauna - animals are welcome to stay in our free pet kennel.
+While the Museum is considered a nature reserve and has a philosophy of respecting and appreciating the flora and fauna – animals are welcome to stay in the Museum's pet kennels.
 Located in the Reception Centre car park, it is the perfect place to leave your pet while you enjoy a tour of the Museum.
 Pets are not allowed into the Museum, including the Collection Room, Laboratory and Dinosaur Canyon.
 The only exception is an official Blind Foundation Guide Dog which may accompany their owner everywhere they go.

 Can I fly my drone at the Museum?